 Start your application online and complete all required sections, including uploading required unofficial documents.
 All application items (for example, resume, official transcripts, English language test scores, and recommender information) must be uploaded before you submit your application.
 Once you submit, your application will be incomplete until your recommenders submit their online letter of recommendation.
 Check your online application frequently to monitor the status of your application.

 Admission decisions will be posted on the application status page.
 Please contact the Museum Studies Program office directly with questions about an admission decision after your application is complete.

 When an application and all application items have been submitted and verified, then an application is complete and ready for admission review by the Museum Studies Program.
-Admission review is done in two rounds: February 1 and April 1.
-Admission decisions are released beginning 4 to 6 weeks after the deadline for each round.
+Admission decisions are released beginning 4 to 6 weeks after the deadline.